Mustard2/Simplicage-Documentation/docs/source/first-cage.rst

 First cage
 ===================================

-In this section we create the first cage with Simplicage.
+In this section we create the first cage with Simplicage!

 The quick cage setup requires only a couple of very simple steps: